marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_7.md

 ## There is No Good Sort of Redundancy
 ----------------------------------------------------------------------------------------

-<B>DRY</B> -- <I>"Don't Repeat Yourself"</I> -- was doomed to misunderstanding from the start.
+**DRY** -- *"Don't Repeat Yourself"* -- was doomed to misunderstanding from the start.
 Remember the commercials for "How Dry I Am?"
 It seems a bit glib.
 Of course I am dry !!!
 So let's break this down a bit.

 ### Programs Are Learning Systems Based on Centralization of Logic

 High-Tech writers often bandy about terms like "Machine Intelligence" and "Learning Systems" as if those things were some part of a glorious but distant Sci-Fi future.
-In fact, they are the very basis of C# behavioral programming, but <B><I>only</I></B> when the language is used according to its design principles.
+In fact, they are the very basis of C# behavioral programming, but ***only*** when the language is used according to its design principles.

 Programs *(and people)* learn by **correcting** their mistakes and **remembering** their lessons.
 This is their accumulated "wisdom".
 A C# behavioral program is the same.
 This code contains both mistakes and lost opportunities.
 See if you can spot them: